 This bill required the Superintendent of Public Instruction to develop by the 2017–18 academic year, program guidelines for dyslexia to be used to assist regular education teachers, special education teachers, and parents to identify and assess pupils with dyslexia, and to plan, provide, evaluate, and improve educational services, as defined, to pupils with dyslexia.
 The bill required the Superintendent to disseminate the program guidelines through the State Department of Education’s Internet Web site and to provide technical assistance regarding their use and implementation to specified persons.
-Click here for the complete Guidelines.
+Click here for the Complete Guidelines.

-Read the Top 10 Dyslexia Guidelines – taken from the State of CA Guidelines.
+You can also read the Top 10 Dyslexia Guidelines – taken from the State of CA Guidelines.

 The California Association of School Psychologists issued a position paper.

 The California PTA Association has written a Position Paper.
 CHECK IT OUT!